-The Local Port is operated by Glenelg Shire Council as Local Port Manager and Waterway Manager on behalf of the State Government.
+The Local Port of Portland Bay is operated by Glenelg Shire Council as Local Port Manager and Waterway Manager on behalf of the State Government.
 All facilities, navigation and waters inside the boundary (see map below) are managed by Local Port Officers.

 Local Port Officers operate an on-call roster for duty outside of business hours and also are on-call weekends and all public holidays.
-Initial contact should be with the Local Port Manager or as directed by phone message.
+Initial contact should be with The Local Port or Portland Bay Manager or as directed by phone message.
 Alternatively, contact any Port Officer in an emergency.

-New commercial fishing boats or commercial workboats (tugs, tenders, survey boats etc.) arriving should be directed to the Trawler Wharf and advised to contact the Local Port ASAP.
+New commercial fishing boats or commercial workboats (tugs, tenders, survey boats etc.) arriving should be directed to the Trawler Wharf and advised to contact the Local Port of Portland Bay ASAP.
 Berth fees apply.

 Unauthorised anchoring in the Local Port waters is prohibited.